Robert-Carlton/Signals-Extraction/README.md

 This information is often buried in complex, varied, and sometimes informal wording that traditional keyword-based hiring software struggles to interpret.
 Our client, a startup company that connects job seekers with relevant opportunities, needed a faster, lower-cost, and more accurate solution.

-The team first used a large, advanced AI model to read and label a carefully chosen set of job postings.
+We used an advanced LLM model to read and label a carefully chosen set of job postings.
 These labels captured nuanced combinations of education and experience requirements that existing systems missed.
-A smaller, task-specific AI model was then trained on these labeled examples using a method known as knowledge distillation.
+A smaller, task-specific LLM was then trained on these labeled examples using a method known as knowledge distillation.
 This approach transferred the capabilities of the larger model into the smaller one, resulting in a tool that could run quickly and inexpensively without relying on costly third-party AI services.

 The final system was able to handle multiple requirement options, informal phrasing, and complex sentence structures while meeting strict speed and accuracy